systers/vms/README.md

 Features
 --------

 The VMS is developed in phases.
-The initial implementation will track volunteers' contact information, enable administrators to track volunteer hours, and allow reporting of useful information.
+The initial implementation tracks volunteers' contact information, enables administrators to track volunteer hours, and allows reporting of useful information.

 Installation